-YOU TRY TO START TO START YOUR CAR AND IT WON'T START
+YOU TRY TO START YOUR CAR BUT IT WON'T START

 What should you do when your car won't start?
 Diagnosing a no-start condition requires a logical approach to figuring out what might be preventing your car from starting.
-First, if the engine won't even crank over when you turn the ignition to START, your car obviously won't start.
+Below is a list of possible causes that can prevent your car from starting.

 If the engine fails to crank, there is a fault in one of the components in the battery/ignition/starter circuit.